erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 -  **amr.n_cell** = 32 64 64

    would define the domain to have 32 cells in the x-direction, 64 cells in the y-direction, and 64 cells in the z-direction *at the coarsest level*.
-(If this line appears in a 2D inputs file then the final number will be ignored.)

 -  | **amr.max_level** = 2
    | would allow a maximum of 2 refined levels in addition to the coarse